Search features

 Greg Bandy Email Email More info More Info

 COMM 290.
 STUDIES IN COMMUNICATION.
 Intensive examination of an area of communication not fully covered by regular departmental offerings.
 Subject matter varies each semester.
-Offered periodically, semester course, one, two or three hours.
+Offered periodically, one, two or three hours.

 a section of the STUDIES IN COMMUNICATION course in Communication - COMM